top of page

 WARNING: I no longer recommend focal reducers/speed boosters FOR CAMERAS WITH I.B.I.S.
 (In-Body Image Stabilization).
 The reason is, I dropped my camera (with a Viltrox NF-M43x on it) and the sensor got scratched (I'm pretty sure it was because the optic of the speed booster sticks into the lens mount more than an OEM Panasonic lens).

-ABOVE: There are a ton of options when it comes to adapting lenses to Micro Four Thirds, as you can adapt almost ANY lens mount (because of the small sensor size).
+There are a ton of options when it comes to adapting lenses to Micro Four Thirds, as you can adapt almost ANY lens mount (because of the small sensor size).

-When adapting lenses to Micro Four Thirds, the first thing I think about is what environment I'll be shooting in.
+When adapting old lenses to Micro Four Thirds, the first thing I think about is what environment I'll be shooting in.
 I start by separating INDOOR vs. OUTDOOR situations, then I categorize the choices into my "3 Simple Shots" which are based on my Top 3 (Budget) Lenses for Filmmaking (WIDE, TIGHT and TELE).

 HOW I ADAPT TO M4/3 (INDOORS)